 PEM (proton exchange membrane) water electrolysis simply splits pure deionized water (H2O) into its constituent parts, hydrogen (H2) and oxygen (O2), via an electrochemical reaction.
 When a DC voltage is applied to the electrolyzer, water fed to the anode (or oxygen electrode) is oxidized to oxygen and protons, while electrons are released.
 The protons (H+ ions) pass through the PEM to the cathode (or hydrogen electrode), where they meet electrons from the other side of the circuit, and are reduced to hydrogen gas.

 Laboratory practitioners need a carrier gas they can count on.
 But helium – traditionally used as a gas chromatography (GC) carrier gas – supplies are dwindling, forcing laboratories to pay more and accept a higher risk of supply.
 Laboratories are increasingly looking for a more reliable and less expensive solution than helium gas.
 The only carrier gas that can offer higher reliability and lower cost – plus faster results – is hydrogen, made on-site.
 A PEM electrolysis hydrogen generator safely and reliably produces a limitless supply of ultra-pure hydrogen at a fraction of the cost of delivered helium.

 On-site gas generators store very little gas at any given time, which is a primary safety benefit over high pressure cylinders.
 With hydrogen produced at a higher pressure than oxygen within the cell stack, there is no opportunity for oxygen to cross over the proton exchange membrane to the hydrogen side.
 In addition, leak detection and ventilation provide additional measures of system safety.

-Proton hydrogen generators contain minimal hydrogen inventory, well below NFPA, and contain an amount far bellow safety concern in a ventilated space.
+Nel hydrogen generators contain minimal hydrogen inventory, well below NFPA, and contain an amount far bellow safety concern in a ventilated space.